 The work is depth-oriented.
 We do not run through communication-skills modules.
 We pay attention to the pattern producing the same argument under different surfaces, which is almost always the actual material.

-Fees are in USD by card or bank transfer.
+You can pay in any currency, by card or bank transfer.
 There is no involvement of the public health system and no health record from our work together.